SysKitTeam/docs-point/set-up-point-data-center/deployment/azure-networking.md

 ---
-description: This article describes the configuration of Azure network resources used by SysKit Point.
+description: This article describes the configuration of Azure network resources used by Syskit Point.
 ---

 # Azure Networking